samg/stealth-stars/script.md

 ### Kata 2 - The Lazy Load

-After we fixed our N+1 query problem we were able to get back to focusing on running our secret new intellegence network.
+After we fixed our N+1 query problem we were able to get back to focusing on running our spy network.
 Our agents were running a lot of missions and pretty soon we realized that we had collected a lot of confidentional information.

 We needed a good way to store and catalog this information so we got to work building an encrypted document storage system.
-We spent a little time talking with our security analysts about how we wanted our secure storage system to work, and we came up with a few requirements.
+We spent a little time talking with our security analysts about how we wanted our secure storage system to work, and we came up with a couple requirements.

 *slides*

-We wanted to make sure that the contents of our documents was always encrypted in the database.
+We wanted to make sure that the contents of our documents were always encrypted in the database.
 This way if someone gained direct access to the database or a copy of it the data wouldn't be accessable.
-We also wanted to make sure that it was easy to interact with the documents from our Rails application code which had access to the decryption key.
+We also wanted to make sure that the encryption logic was centralized so that we didn't have to remember when we had to encrypt data when we were working on other parts of the codebase.

 *slide*

-To avoid sprinkling encryption and decryption code all over the code base every time we needed to read or write a document, we decided to take advantage of ActiveRecord::Base's life cycle hooks, so we could trigger encryption everytime we saved to the database, and trigger decryption after we had read a record from the database.
+To avoid sprinkling encryption and decryption code all over the app every time read or write a document, we decided to use of ActiveRecord::Base's life cycle hooks.
+That way we could trigger encryption everytime we saved to the database, and trigger decryption after we had read a record from the database.

 You can see here our TopSecretDoc class has a before_save hook which encrypts the body of the document before it's written to the database.
 We've also added an after_find hook, so the body will automatically be decrypted after we read it from the database.
-We took advantage of ActiveSupport's built in MessageEncryptor class which provides a convenient wrapper around OpenSSL's various encryption algorithms.
+We took advantage of ActiveSupport's built in MessageEncryptor class which provides a convenient wrapper around OpenSSL's encryption algorithms.

-This ended up being super convenient since the rest of our code doesn't have to be concerned with the encryption logic, we just interact with the TopSecretDoc's body attribute which gets automatically gets stored as encrypted_body in the database.
+Implementing our encryption logic this way ended up being a big win for us since the rest of our code doesn't have to be concerned with how we store documents in the database.
+The rest of our code can just interact with a body attribute on our TopSecretDoc model and when we save a record which gets automatically gets converted to encrypted_body in the database.

 Here's what the system looks like in the browser: